KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 docs/api/meson.build:5:15: ERROR: Dependency "gi-docgen" not found, tried pkgconfig and cmake
 ```

-This means the project is actually using [Meson](https://mesonbuild.com/) instead of CMake.

 Meson projects typically prefer using `pkgconfig` over CMake package configuration files.

-The error here states that Meson could not find the pkgconfig for `gi-docgen` (most likely a file with the extension ".pc") or the CMake file (most likely a file with the extension ".cmake") that contains "gi-docgen" case insensitively in name.
+The error here states that Meson could not find the pkgconfig file for `gi-docgen` (most likely a file with the extension `.pc`) or the CMake file (most likely a file with the extension `.cmake`) that contains `gi-docgen` in its name (case insensitively).

 ### Generic search